stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## What's new in version 15?

-Version 15 - currently in its alpha stage - updates to pdf.js 2.15.
+Version 15 - currently in its alpha stage - updates to pdf.js 2.16 (default branch) and pdf.js 3.0 (bleeding edge branch).
 It also includes a preview version of `enableRelativeCoords`, which intends to make the pinch gesture on mobile devices more intuitive.

 ## What's new in version 14.5?